5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/IRQ_and_Timer_Fix_(SSDT-HPET)/README.md

 ## Description

 Sound cards of older systems (mobile Ivy Bridge for example) require High Precision Event Timer **HPET** (`PNP0103`) to provide interrupts `0` and `8`, otherwise the sound card won't work, even if `AppleALC.kext` is present and the correct layout-id is used.
 That's because `AppleHDA.kext` is not loaded (only `AppleHDAController.kext` is).
+But the issue can occur on newer platforms as well.
+This is due to the fact that `HPET` is a legacy device from earlier Intel platforms (1st to 6th Gen Intel Core) that is only present in 7th gen an newer for backward compatibility with older versions of Windows.
+If you are using Windows 8.1 or newer with a 7th Gen Intel Core or newer CPU, **HPET** (High Precision Event Timer) is no no present in Device Manager (the driver is unloaded).

 In most cases, almost all machines have **HPET** without any interrupts.
 Usually, interrupts `0` & `8` are occupied by **RTC** (`PNP0B00`) or **TIMR** (`PNP0100`) respectively.
 To solve this issue, we need to fix **HPET**, **RTC** and **TIMR** simultaneously.

-But the issue can occur on newer platforms as well.
-This is due to the fact that `HPET` is a legacy device from Intel's 6th Gen platform and is only present for backward compatibility with older Windows versions.
-If you use 7th Gen Intel Core CPU or newer with Windows 8.1+, HPET (High Precision Event Timer) is no longer present in Device Manager (the driver is unloaded).

 For macOS 10.12 and newer, if the problem occurs on the 6th Gen, `HPET` can be blocked directly to solve the problem.
 Check the original DSDT's HPET `_STA` method for specific settings.

+### Symptoms
+- `Lilu.kext` is loaded
+- `AppleALC.kext` is loaded
+- Layout-Id is preseni in `boot-args` or `DeviceProperties`
+- In some cases: `SSDT-HPET` and patches are also present
+- &rarr; **But**: NO Sound!

 ## Patching Principle